psarando/shire-reckoning/Kings_Reckoning_Rules_and_Deficit.md

 results in a deficit of 8h:5m:26s by the end of that year instead;
 which also works out to the same result as Jönsson's adjusted deficit as explained earlier.
 If Tolkien used a shortcut of calculating the deficit for the end of S.A.
-5501, which is equivalent to the deficit for the end of T.A.
-2060 minus the leap-day, and if he did not emend his calculation when the year of Mardil's 2-day addition was emended for the revised publication, then this 8h:5m:26s result would explain Tolkien's "about 8 hours deficit" for the beginning of the Stewards' Reckoning.
+5501, and then added Mardil's 2 days, this would be equivalent to the deficit for the end of T.A.
+2060 minus the leap-day.
+If he did not emend his calculation when the year of Mardil's 2-day addition was emended for the revised publication, then this 8h:5m:26s result would explain Tolkien's "about 8 hours deficit" for the beginning of the Stewards' Reckoning.

 In Tolkien's next statement about the deficit,